DG Investors Have Opportunity To Lead Dollar General Corporation Securities Fraud Lawsuit

 (MENAFN- PR Newswire) LOS ANGELES, Jan.
-5, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dollar General Corporation ("Dollar General" or the "Company") (NYSE: DG ).
+9, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dollar General Corporation ("Dollar General" or the "Company") (NYSE: DG ).

 Lead Plaintiff Deadline: January 26, 2024